Bergam0t/Bergam0t/README.md

 https://github.com/hsma-programme/Teaching_DES_Concepts_Streamlit/assets/29951987/1adc36a0-7bc0-4808-8d71-2d253a855b31

-Play around with a live demo of this [here](https://github.com/hsma-programme/Teaching_DES_Concepts_Streamlit) - note that it won't load in Firefox!
+Play around with a live demo of this [here](https://playground.hsma.co.uk) - note that it won't load in Firefox!

+This work has been released as the [vidigi package](https://bergam0t.github.io/vidigi/vidigi_docs/) to allow people to visualise their own systems.

 Further example visualisations can be found in [this web app](https://simpy-visualisation.streamlit.app/), with the code available in [this repository](https://github.com/hsma-programme/simpy_visualisation/tree/main/examples).

-The visualisation element is intended to be released as a standalone package in late 2024.

 ## Ebook: Simpy for healthcare modelling